Skip to Content

 Alport Castles Walk Difficulty

-I’ve classified this hike as hard as not only is it strenuous on the legs, but the terrain was tricky to navigate pretty much the entire way.
-It also involved a bit of scrambling up to Alport Castles and a few hairy moments where the wrong move could have been dangerous.
+This hike to Alport Castles is a tough one.
+Not only was it strenuous on the legs, but the terrain was tricky to navigate at times.
+There’s also a bit of scrambling involved up to Alport Castles.

 couple taking a selfie on top of alport castles rock fock formations

-selfie on top of alport castles rock fock formations
+selfie on top of Alport Castles rock formations

 Footwear: Supportive footwear with a good grip is a hiking essential for this trail.